What are the best AP automation tools?

 - Best fit depends on whether AP complexity or spend consolidation is the primary driver

-SMB and lean teams
+SMB and lean finance teams

 - BILL